 According to an article that appeared in the Chatham Daily Planet on the 25th of July, 1903, Dr. Hall had built one of the first cottages in Erieau.
 According to that same article, Dr. Hall had a near fatal canoe accident in the channel at Erieau.
 When the canoe capsized he was unable to swim and he clung to the canoe, until he could be rescued.
 Dr. Hall belonged to a number of fellowships and community organizations, including the I.O.O.F.

-Dr. Hall was president of a number of business’s including The Chatham Mineral Water Company, the Chatham Hedge Fence Company and the Chatham Oil Company, which was active in oil development in Kent County.
-Dr. Hall was the Honorary Captain and paymaster of the 24th Kent Regiment.
+Dr. Hall was president of a number of business’s including The Chatham Mineral Water Company, the Chatham Hedge Fence Company and the Chatham Oil Company, which was active in oil development in Chatham-Kent.
+Dr. Hall was an Honorary Captain and paymaster of the 24th Kent Regiment.

 Dr. Hall enjoyed fishing in his spare time.

 Dr. Hall died in Chatham on the 21st of August, 1915.
 Mrs. Hall died in Chatham at St. Joseph’s Hospital on the 9th of May, 1921.
 Dr. and Mrs. Hall were buried at Maple Leaf Cemetery in Chatham.